Compensation After a Multi-Vehicle Crash in Ada, OK

 The most common multi-vehicle crash type.

-Sequential rear-ending producing a chain of crashes.
+Sequential rear-ending creating a chain of impacts.

 Common scenarios include: